Get our FREE IIFYM Weight Loss Starter Guide

 Who wouldn’t want to burn more calories at rest from a single cardio session?
 I sure as heck would and so do our clients!
 Yet another study on HIIT cardio was conducted and showed that those individuals who used a stationary bicycle for their session were able to burn significantly more calories at rest for the next 24 hours than their counterpart who conducted a slow steady-state form of cardio (4).

 The coaches at IIFYM.com can take your fat burning metabolism (thanks to HIIT cardio) and keep it revving by helping you choose foods that provide you with both the micro and macronutrients your body needs to function optimally.
-They are also able to customize workout plans to suit your needs and goals.

 If all of the studies mentioned above and information provided in this IIFYM.com article wasn’t enough to at least have you thinking about giving HIIT cardio a try, then I hope you are making some amazing progress with that slow steady-state you might be doing.
 However, if you are looking in the mirror and you aren’t happy, what do you have to lose by giving HIIT cardio a shot?
 Nothing.